savoirtech/apache-cxf-ppc64le/README.md

 These are the three distributions which provide PPC64LE support.

-Asoprium Eclipse Temurin and RedHat OpenJDK are both OpenJDK based, with IBM Semuru using OpenJ9.
+Adoptium Eclipse Temurin and RedHat OpenJDK are both OpenJDK based, with IBM Semuru using OpenJ9.

 ## What is special about running on PPC64LE?